sevanescence/java-backend/README.md

                        folder with the file protocol.

   cors=%string%        Origins to enable CORS with the
-   default: " "        ccess-Control-Allow-Origin header.
+   default: " "        Access-Control-Allow-Origin header.
                        Set to '*' to enable all origins.
                        More about CORS at
                        https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS